 John P. Harrington

-John P. Harrington, Senior Associate, has a concentration in labor and employment law in the private and public sectors.
+John P. Harrington, Counsel, has a concentration in labor and employment law in the private and public sectors.
 In addition to complex civil litigation, Mr. Harrington’s expertise includes counseling businesses and workplaces with employment issues.

 - Rutgers University School of Law, Newark, J. D. Cum Laude, 1995